DebasishSahoo10/admin-dashboard/README.md

 This Project has been done during the Intermediate Course of The Odin Project (a free resource to learn web-dev).
 The main goal of this personal project is to have a good hand at major CSS display properties (Grid and Flex) and Layouting a complex web-page. this repo is hosted using Vercel and see the live-project click on the link in About section of the repo.

 ## 🏁 Getting Started
 To get your own copy of the Project (for any reason you want or just to try and see some changes) : Fork the repo.
-Open the repo then in your choice of code editor and then assign the "index.html" a local network port and then open that port in your Browser.
-If you are using VSCode, then it will be much easier, just install the plugin named "Live Server" and you are good to go.
+Open the repo then in your choice of code editor and then assign the `index.html` a local network port and then open that port in your Browser.
+If you are using VSCode, then it will be much easier, just install the plugin named `Live Server` and you are good to go.

 ## 🚀 Features
 - **Auto Grid Layout for the Main Dashboard** (which makes cards section resposnsive based on the number of cards given)